 14 Mar.
-It was up at 06:00 for a 07:30 start as we faced a long day.
-The imperative was to overnight at the Telford campsite (just has a long drop), as the following day was 8-9 hours over Mt Linton Station which is private farmland and access was only allowed during daylight hours.
-Telford campsite was at the start of the private land.
+I was up at 06:00 for a 07:30 start as we faced a long day.
+The imperative was to overnight at the Telford Campsite (just has a long drop toilet), as the following day was 8-9 hours over Mt Linton Station which is private farmland and access was only allowed during daylight hours.
+Telford campsite was on the trail just before the start of the private farmland.

 The morning section, after some open tussock, was all in beech forest to Wairaki Hut.
 A reasonable undulating track with lots of muddy patches.
-We covered that 14 km section in 4:30 hours and felt were earned our hours lunch break.
+We covered that 14 km section in 4:30 hours and felt we had earned our hour lunch break.
 Roy and Sirkka arrived just before we left.

 Sandflies were prolific so getting full skin cover was the first task.
 A quick wash in the river was also needed after a really sweaty day.
-Dinner was dehy beef hut pot.
+Dinner was dehy beef hot pot.

 In all it was 22km in 10 hours with 950m of climb, but we are set up for tomorrow.
 We are going to get another early start as rain is forecast to start about 15:00 and go on through the night and into Monday morning.